matthewfeickert-talks/reproducible-ml-for-scientists-with-pixi-scipy-2025/book/ml-example.md

 ## Training the machine learning model

-Let's write a very standard tutorial example of training a deep neral network on the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database) with PyTorch and then run it on GPUs in an HTCondor worker pool.
+Let's write a very standard tutorial example of training a deep neral network on the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database) with PyTorch and then run it on the GPUs on Brev.

 #### The neural network code